harisharjun/arjunuvacha/content/post/RRR/index.md

 Check all the awards [HERE](https://www.imdb.com/title/tt8178634/awards/).

-Congratulations to SS Rajamouli, NTR Jr, Ram Charan, MM Keeravani, Prem Rakshit, Chandrabose, Rahul Sipligunj, Kaala Bhairava and the entire team of RRR for truly ‘bringing back the glory of Indian Cinema!’
+👏🏼👏🏼👏🏼 Congratulations to SS Rajamouli, NTR Jr, Ram Charan, MM Keeravani, Prem Rakshit, Chandrabose, Rahul Sipligunj, Kaala Bhairava and the entire team of RRR for truly ‘bringing back the glory of Indian Cinema!’🕺🏻💃🏻🕺🏻💃🏻🕺🏻💃🏻🕺🏻💃🏻

-The other nominations this year: Kartiki Gonsalves's The Elephant Whisperers, Shaunak Sen's touching All That Breathes couldn’t win though.
+Also, congratulations also to the team of Kartiki Gonsalves’ The Elephant Whisperers for winning an Oscar for Best Documentary Short! 👏🏼👏🏼👏🏼

 But the win by RRR is taking away all the media light!